In the current article and the next article: My E-mail appears as spam | Troubleshooting…

 - Spam mail Receiver – this is the entity that “suffer” from the spam mail.

-Apparently, the definition of “spam mail sender“ versus “spam mail Receiver,” look quite obvious.
+Apparently, the definition of “spam mail sender“ vs. “spam mail Receiver,” look quite obvious.

-But in reality, things can get a little complicated because this classification of “bad guy” versus “good guy” is not always so clear.
+But in reality, things can get a little complicated because this classification of “bad guy” vs. “good guy” is not always so clear.

-For example, the “spam mail sender“ can be a “bad guy” (external user), that bothersome our organization users (Exchange recipients) but at the same time, the “spam mail sender,” can be a legitimate organization recipient.
+For example, the “spam mail sender“ can be a “bad guy” (external user), which bothers some of our organization’s users (Exchange recipients), but at the same time, the “spam mail sender” can be a legitimate organization recipient.